mustafaascha/nsqip/README.md

 # Instructions

 After extracting the ACS-NSQIP data, place the .txt data files into the project folder "data/txt".
 By default, the report will use the first six files in the "txt" data folder.
-This is because the "July Effect" analysis requires resident PGY data, which was available only for a select number of years.
+This is because the "July Effect" analysis requires resident PGY data, which was available for only a select number of years.

 This work depends on R, pandoc, and several R packages: `tidyverse`, `pander`, `knitr`, `rmarkdown`, `mice`, `devtools`, `zeallot`, `Epi`, and `broom`.
 R users who are familiar with `packrat` may take advantage of the included dependency source code.

-Assuming the years in the ACS-NSQIP "data/txt/" folder correspond to those reported in our manuscript, "report.Rmd" may be knit to reproduce that manuscript.
-Alternatively, Mac or Linux users may navigate to the working directory and reproduce these results using a single command: `make`.
+Assuming the years in the ACS-NSQIP "data/txt/" folder correspond to those reported in our manuscript, "report.Rmd" may be knit to reproduce results from manuscript.
+Alternatively, Mac or Linux users may navigate to the working directory and reproduce these results using `make`.

 # Project structure